-There University of Washington has no on-campus housing requirement.
-Our students have the choice to live either on-campus in University owned residence halls, apartments, or family housing or off-campus in a property not owned by the University.
+The University of Washington has no on-campus housing requirement.
+Our students have the choice to live either on campus in University-owned residence halls, apartments, or family housing, off campus in a property not owned by the University.
 Fraternity and sorority houses are considered off-campus housing.
 There are a variety of options for your student to choose from with different price points and proximity to campus.

-Housing and Food Services offers information to parents and families to help navigate housing options on campus.
-Visit Housing and Food Services to learn about residence hall life, what to bring to campus, campus dining, leadership opportunities, and student employment options within the department.
+Housing & Food Services provides information to parents and families to help navigate on-campus housing options.
+Visit Housing & Food Services to learn about campus living, what to bring to campus, campus dining, leadership opportunities, and student employment options within the department.

 Off-Campus Housing Affairs, a housing resource funded by the Associated Students of the University of Washington and created by students, provides students and their parents the necessary tools to find adequate off-campus housing.
 Your student can also use Off-Campus Housing Affairs to find off-campus housing listings, first-time renting workshops, and the Husky Housing Handbook.